-\Visible piercings besides ears and nose (must be a post nose ring) are not permitted.
+\Visible piercings besides ears and nose are not permitted.
 (Students may use bandages, tape, etc., to cover such piercings).

 \Hats, jackets, and coats are classified as "outdoor" clothing and will be kept in the student's locker as well as bandanas, caps, etc.